ashiqYousuf/go-with-tests/Readme.md

 ### if a test is working with more than 3 mocks then it is a red flag - time for a rethink on the design.

+### ideally we don't want to be relying on external services to test our code because they can be Slow, Flaky, Can't test edge cases.

+###  the standard library, there is a package called net/http/httptest which enables users to easily create a mock HTTP server.